 The salary progression rate to measure pension expense was based on age ranges and projected forward.

 As of the end of 2016, the funded status of the Primary Pension Plan was 99%.
 The Primary Benefit Obligation (PBO) is the present value of benefits earned to date by plan participants, including the effect of assumed future salary increases.
 Under the Employee Retirement Income Security Act of 1974 (ERISA), the funded status of the plan exceeded 100% as of December 31, 2016 and 2015, the qualified pension plan’s year end.

 The following table provides a reconciliation of benefit obligations, plan assets and the funded status of the Primary Pension Plan and supplemental pension plans:

-In 2015, the funded status of the Primary Pension Plan decreased by $260 million primarily due to the performance of plan assets.
-The actual one-year return on pension plan assets at the measurement date was a negative 4.7% in 2015, bringing the annualized return since inception of the plan to 8.8%.
+In 2016, the funded status of the Primary Pension Plan increased by $22 million primarily due to the performance of plan assets.
+The actual one-year return on pension plan assets at the measurement date was 12.3% in 2016, bringing the annualized return since inception of the plan to 8.9%.

 Assumptions to Determine Obligations

 The weighted-average actuarial assumptions used to determine benefit obligations for each of the years below were as follows:

 The ABO is the present value of benefits earned to date, assuming no future salary growth.
 The ABO for our Primary Pension Plan was $3.2 billion and $3.1 billion as of the end of 2016 and 2015, respectively.
 At the end of 2016, plan assets of $3.5 billion for the Primary Pension Plan were above the ABO.
 The ABO for our unfunded supplemental pension plans was $133 million and $153 million as of the end of 2016 and 2015, respectively.